Miniature vacuum pump created using 3D printing

 Portable, yet performant

-When they tested their final design, the researchers found that it was able to create a vacuum that had an order of magnitude lower pressure than state-of-the-art diaphragm pumps.
-Lower pressure yields a higher-quality vacuum.
-To reach that same pressure with standard pumps, one would need to connect three in a series, Velásquez-García says.
+Upon testing the ultimate model, the scientists observed that it could generate a vacuum with pressure ten times lower than that produced by advanced diaphragm pumps.
+This results in a superior-quality vacuum.
+Velásquez-García stated that to achieve the same pressure as the novel pump, three standard pumps would have to be connected in series.

-The pump reached a maximum temperature of 50 degrees Celsius, half that of state-of-the-art pumps used in other studies, and only required half as much force to fully seal the tube.
+The pump attained a maximum temperature of 50 degrees Celsius, which is half that of the state-of-the-art pumps used in other studies, and it only needed half as much force to fully seal the tube.

-In the future, the researchers plan to explore ways to further reduce the maximum temperature, which would enable the tube to actuate faster, creating a better vacuum and increasing the flow rate.
-They are also working to 3D print an entire miniaturized mass spectrometer.
-As they develop that device, they will continue fine-tuning the specifications of the peristaltic pump.
+The researchers have future plans to investigate methods to decrease the maximum temperature even further, which could enhance the tube's ability to actuate more rapidly, resulting in a superior vacuum and greater flow rate.
+They are also striving to manufacture an entire miniaturized mass spectrometer using 3D printing technology.
+While working on the device, they will continue to fine-tune the peristaltic pump's specifications.

-“Some people think that when you 3D print something there must be some kind of tradeoff.
-But here our group has shown that is not the case.
-It really is a new paradigm.
-Additive manufacturing is not going to solve all the problems of the world, but it is a solution that has real legs,” Velásquez-García says.
+Velásquez-García expressed that there is a common misconception that 3D printing involves a tradeoff.
+However, he stated that their research demonstrated the opposite.
+According to him, 3D printing is a new paradigm that has proven to be a viable solution.
+Although additive manufacturing may not solve every problem, it is a solution that has a promising future.

 This work was supported, in part, by the Empiriko Corporation.